Insurance in GermanyThe Checklist for Newcomers 2026

 What insurance is mandatory?

-Health insurance for everyone, car liability for vehicle owners.
+Health insurance for everyone resident in Germany, car liability for vehicle owners.
 Others are voluntary but recommended.

 GKV vs PKV difference?